Jevi-Waugh/GMM-Engine/README.md

 This project will explore Gaussian Mixture Models (GMM) and their application in supervised and unsupervised learning.
 It includes a theoretical explanation, an implementation from scratch, and a comparison with scikit-learn’s GMM.

+### Project Update - 22 April 2024
+I have starting working on supervised learning after working through the mathematical derivations and likelihood.
+The supervised classifier has been coded and I just need to create some synthetic data and plot it with its contours.

 ### Supervised Learning
 ### Goal